Eligiusz7/airflow/README.md

 # airflow
-All the tasks was running in a VM VirtualBox on Airflow 2.0.0
+All the tasks was running in a VM VirtualBox on Ubuntu with Airflow 2.0.0.